SecUpwN/Spotify-AdKiller/README.md

 ```

 ### Uninstalling
-Go to the directory you have cloned the repo in and run the provided installer:
+Go to the directory you have cloned the repo in and run the provided uninstaller:

     uninstall.sh